About Mark

 "The River" featured Mark's alternative re-make of the Pure Praire League classic "Amie" and was featured on KRFC and the Colorado Playlist.

-2024 saw a full slate of performances including tour dates in Montana (Libby Memorial Events Center, The Paradise Center, The Belt Performing Arts Center and the Orpheum Theater), Wyoming (The Bloomery), North Carolina (Asheville Guitar Bar - rebuilding after Helene - YES!) and Georgia (the iconic Eddie's Attic) plus a host of shows close to home in Colorado (Winter Walkabout, FOCOMX, Music on the Square - Winter Park, The Trident, Rock & Rails - Niwot, Full Cycle Cafe and more).
+2025 saw a full slate of performances including tour dates in Chicago and Casper, WY plus a host of shows in Colorado (Winter Walkabout, FOCOMX, Music on the Square - Winter Park, The Trident, Rock & Rails - Niwot, Full Cycle Cafe, Denver and more).

 Mark’s national performing roots include stints with chart topping country rock stalwarts Pure Prairie League (“Amie”) and Firefall (“Cinderella,” “You Are the Woman”).
 From there, Mark has had the good fortune to work with Rock and Roll Hall of Famer Richie Furay (Buffalo Springfield, Poco) Garth BrooksAmy GrantJohn OatesJeff HannaMichael Martin Murphy and more.